Luisa Lambertini

-Luisa Lambertini (born 1963 in Bologna, Italy) is an Italian economist specialized in monetary and fiscal policies.
-She is a professor of economics at EPFL (École Polytechnique Fédérale de Lausanne), where she holds the Chair of International Finance at the College of Management of Technology.
+Luisa Lambertini (born 1963 in Bologna, Italy) is an Italian economist specializing in monetary and fiscal policy.
+She holds the Chair of International Finance at the College of Management of Technology of the École Polytechnique Fédérale de Lausanne (EPFL), where she has been a professor since 2009.

+She is the current Rector of the Università della Svizzera italiana (USI), unanimously appointed by the University Council in October 2022 and officially taking office on 1 July 2023.

 Career

 Lambertini studied economics at University of Bologna and earned her Laurea cum laude in 1987.
-At the University of Warwick she further perused studies in economics and gained a master's degree in 1989 for a thesis perused on the supervision of Marcus Miller.
-She then joined University of California, Berkeley as doctoral student of Maurice Moses Obstfeld and graduated in with a PhD in economics in 1995 with a thesis on "Theory and Evidence on the Accumulation of Large Public Debts".
+At the University of Warwick she further researched studies in economics and gained a master's degree in 1989 for a thesis on the supervision of Marcus Miller.
+She then joined University of California, Berkeley as a doctoral student of Maurice Moses Obstfeld and graduated in with a PhD in economics in 1995 with a thesis titled: Theory and Evidence on the Accumulation of Large Public Debts.

-As an Assistant Professor she joined in 1995 the Department of Economics at University of California, Los Angeles, before going to work as an associate professor at Boston College's Department of Economics in 2003.
-In 2005, she moved Department of Economics at Claremont McKenna College as an associate professor.
+In 1995, she joined the Department of Economics at University of California, Los Angeles as an assistant professor before going to work as an associate professor at Boston College's Department of Economics in 2003.
+In 2005, she moved to the Department of Economics at Claremont McKenna College as an associate professor.

-Lambertini joined EPFL's College of Management of Technology first as an associate professor before being promoted as Full Professor in 2009.
+Lambertini joined EPFL's College of Management of Technology first as an associate professor before being promoted as full professor in 2009.
 Since 2007, she has held the Chair of International Finance at the EPFL's College of Management of Technology.

-From 1st of July 2023, she will be the new Rector of USI, Università della Svizzera italiana.
+Since July 1, 2023, she has been the new Rector of USI, Università della Svizzera italiana.

 Research

-Lambertini's research is interested in on the interplay of monetary and fiscal policies, in the inclusion of housing and mortgage default into macro-economic models, and in the analysis of regulation and macro-prudential policies in models with financial institutions.
+Lambertini's research concerns the interplay of monetary and fiscal policies, in the inclusion of housing and mortgage default into macro-economic models, and in the analysis of regulation and macro-prudential policies in models with financial institutions.

 Lambertini develops models of general equilibrium macroeconomic for the investigation of economic policies that alleviate the impact of economic crises.
-Her research has influenced the design of monetary and fiscal institutions as it has elucidated, which interactions of monetary and fiscal policy may lead to sub-optimal equilibria.
+Her research has influenced the design of monetary and fiscal institutions as it has elucidated which interactions of monetary and fiscal policy may lead to sub-optimal equilibria.
 Her research illuminates the impact of austerity on competitiveness and growth.
 She also contributed to the development of macro-prudential regulation for banks and its effect on financial stability and lending.